gchq/gaffer-docker/kubernetes/docs/deploy-empty-graph.md

 ```

 ## Deploy the Federated Store
-If you want to deploy the Federated Store, all that you really need to do is set the store.properties and set the UI config.
+If you want to deploy the Federated Store, all that you really need to do is set the store.properties.
 To do this add the following to a `federated.yaml` file:

 ```yaml